-Verse 8–9: My mouth is filled with your praise, and with your glory all the day.
-Do not cast me off in the time of old age; forsake me not when my strength is spent.
+A couple of verses to show you what led me maybe to Psalm 71:8–9: “My mouth is filled with your praise, and with your glory all the day.
+Do not cast me off in the time of old age; forsake me not when my strength is spent.”

-Verse 17–18: O God, from my youth you have taught me, and I still proclaim your wondrous deeds.
-So even to old age and gray hairs, O God, do not forsake me, until I proclaim your might to another generation, your power to all those to come.
+And in Psalm 71:17–18: “O God, from my youth you have taught me, and I still proclaim your wondrous deeds.
+So even to old age and gray hairs, O God, do not forsake me, until I proclaim your might to another generation, your power to all those to come.”

 Get Ready to Meet Jesus

 Noël and I were leaving church last Sunday.
 We park over here, we drove around and I saw these families, young families walking out.
 I’m so thankful for so many young families and we both looked at each other and said, “It takes a lot of energy to raise kids,” which we don’t have anymore.
 So God is smart to only let young people have babies because it’s work.
 You stay up late, it’s stressful and it takes enormous energy.

 And then I thought it doesn’t take energy to die well.
 That’s not needed at the end.
 In fact, the meaning of dying is losing energy until it’s all gone and you die.
 So you don’t need that to die well, you don’t need energy to be a success lying on a hospital bed ready to meet Jesus.
 What you need is biblical grace, God’s grace and God’s word.